xmtp/xmtp-dot-org/docs/dev-concepts/wallets.md

 :::

-To learn more about signatures, see [Sign to send and receive messages using apps built with XMTP](account-signatures).
+To learn more about account signatures, see [Sign to send and receive messages using apps built with XMTP](account-signatures).